 - Cable Beach – This beach is located near Saunders beach, a 15-minute drive from Nassau cruise port.
 It is a small piece of heaven lined with hotel resorts, boasting crystal clear turquoise waters and white sands where you can swim, snorkel or simply sunbathe under the palm trees.
-There are bar restaurants and watersports available.
+Bars, restaurants and watersports are available.
 It is considered one of the best beaches in Nassau.

-The Paradise island ferry terminal is located under the two bridges connecting Nassau and Paradise Island, and from there you can walk to Atlantis resort.
+The Paradise Island ferry terminal is located under the two bridges connecting Nassau and Paradise Island, and from there you can walk to Atlantis resort.
 Keep in mind that it can be very crowded on the way back (as most of the cruise ship passengers go to the island by ferry), so always save at least 1 hour for the transfer back to the ship.
-An alternative option is to take a taxi to Paradise island that will cost you approximately 5.00 $ per person one-way.
+An alternative option is to take a taxi to Paradise island which will cost you approximately $5 per person one-way.

-Paradise Island, besides the Atlantis Resort, has stunning beaches, such as Paradise beach, Cabbage beach, Cove Beach, Smugglers beach, Arawak beach, and others.
+Besides the Atlantis Resort, Paradise Island has stunning beaches, such as Paradise beach, Cabbage beach, Cove Beach, Smugglers beach, Arawak beach, and others.
 The beaches are public, so you can freely come and enjoy the Caribbean vibes on some of the world’s most beautiful beaches.

-This gorgeous tiny island is definitely my number 1 when it comes to the Bahamas.
+This gorgeous tiny island is definitely my favorite when it comes to the Bahamas.
 It is nestled around 8 miles off the coast of New Providence and a 15-minute boat ride from Nassau.
-If you seek peace, sugar-white beaches, snorkeling, and delicious Bahamian cuisine far from the bustling city and tourist resorts, you are at the right spot!
+If you seek peace, sugar-white beaches, snorkeling, and delicious Bahamian cuisine far from the bustling city and tourist resorts, you are in the right spot!

 I’ve been to Blue Lagoon island twice and both times I had a fantastic time.
 Blue Lagoon is located a 20-minute scenic boat ride from Nassau and is larger in size than Pearl island.
 You’ll recognize it by the concrete tower that guards the entrance to the hidden lagoon and the incredible turquoise water surrounding the island.

-On this island, you can meet dolphins and sea lions in their natural habitat, join Eco walking tours and Segway rides around the island, indulge in grilled Bahamian specialties, kayak, snorkel or swim in a secluded sugar-white beach known as Salt Cay, and much more.
-They also offer VIP packages where you literally feel like a king/queen!
-I tried it, and it was one of the best treatments I’ve ever had!
+On the island, you can meet dolphins and sea lions in their natural habitat, join eco-walking tours and segway rides around the island, indulge in grilled Bahamian specialties, kayak, snorkel, or swim in a secluded sugar-white beach known as Salt Cay.
+VIP packages are also offered.

 Another gorgeous island awaits you just off the northern coast of Nassau.
 Besides powdery sands and aquamarine water, Balmoral island offers animal interaction programs (dolphin and stingray encounters), great snorkeling, delicious food, and a stunning beach where you can relax in the cabanas or sunbathe under the hot Caribbean sun.